Rhetoric of the American Frontier

 spacious, but framed as an experiential narrative of dubious truth.

 - The style was hyper-sentimental.
-It expressed an emotionalism but, unliike the epideictic, it did so vocally in
+It stimulated emotional vocally in

-- The stories were told again and again, although in an extemporaneous
+- Repeated iterations.
+The stories were told again and again, although in an extemporaneous

 style with varied content rather than as polished performance.